kandrelczyk/tauri-leptos-template/README.md

 This template should help get you started developing with Tauri and Leptos.

+It has examples of:

+* command returning `Result` that can be used with create_resource, Suspense and ErrorBoundary.
+* command accepting no arguments
+* sending events to the front-end

 ### Android build

 To build the app for Android on Linux insert those exports into .bashrc: